 LET'S MAKE A DIFFERENCE THIS JULY 5TH

 Traditionally, July 5th is known as the “dirtiest beach day of the year” here in the United States, due to the overwhelming amount of litter left behind by beachgoers on the Fourth of July.
-This year, while some of us may not be able to visit the beach, we all share and rely on our ocean, and each of us can take action to help tackle single-use plastic pollution.
-You can help by taking some simple, proactive steps to help keep our beaches clean.
-If you’re heading to the beach this weekend:
+This year, whether we are near or far from the beach, we all share and rely on our ocean, and each of us can take action to help tackle single-use plastic pollution.
+You can join REEF in our commitment by taking some simple, proactive steps to help keep our beaches clean this Fourth of July.

 - Pack it in, pack it out.
 Bring your reusables and leave disposable items at home, or be sure to pack them back out with you to avoid overfilled trash bins and beach litter.

 - Leave it better than you found it.
 Check out Surfrider to find a beach cleanup near you.

-Spread the word.
-Sharing simple habit shifts you’ve made with your friends, family and on social media can help inspire others to consider what small changes they can make to reduce their own plastic footprint.
+- Spread the word.
+Sharing simple habit shifts you’ve made with your friends, and family on social media can help inspire others to consider what small changes they can make to reduce their own plastic footprint.
 Small changes can add up to big impacts!

 - Stay informed.
 Check out timely updates on the plastic pollution crisis on Surfrider's BLOG.